Hunter Holmes McGuire VA Medical Center - Richmond, VA

 The Richmond Polytrauma care continuum offers a variety of programs for Veterans and Service Members with polytraumatic injuries.
 These programs include the:

-Polytrauma Rehabilitation Center – Comprehensive inpatient rehabilitation (brain injury and general rehabilitation), a Post-deployment 360 degree Evaluation program, Emerging Consciousness Program, and an inpatient prosthetic training program
+Polytrauma Rehabilitation Center – Comprehensive inpatient rehabilitation (brain injury, stroke and general rehabilitation), a Post-deployment 360 degree Evaluation program, Emerging Consciousness Program, and an inpatient prosthetic training program

 Polytrauma Transitional Rehabilitation Program - a residential treatment program designed to facilitate independence in the community for patients with moderate to severe disability related to acquired neurologic injury (TBI and nontraumatic brain injury).